 An expert new voice presents an overarching account of the biggest questions of our time - all in one accessible book

 Since the days of Adam Smith, economists have grappled with a series of familiar problems - but often their ideas are hard to digest, even before we try to apply them to today's issues.
 Linda Yueh is renowned for her combination of erudition, as an accomplished economist herself, and accessibility, as a leading writer and broadcaster in this field.
 In The Great Economists she explains the key thoughts of history's greatest economists, how our lives have been influenced by their ideas and how they could help us with the policy challenges that we face today.

 In the light of current economic problems, and in particular economic growth, Yueh explores the thoughts of economists from Adam Smith and David Ricardo to contemporary academics Douglass North and Robert Solow.
 Along the way, she asks, for example, what do the ideas of Karl Marx tell us about the likely future for the Chinese economy?
-How do the ideas of John Maynard Keynes, who argued for government spending to create full employment, help us think about state intervention?
+How do the ideas of John Maynard Keynes, who argued for government spending to create full employment, help us think about state intervention in boosting investment and productivity?
 And with globalisation in trouble, what can we learn about handling Brexit and Trumpism?

 A concise, sharp-witted and illuminating account of the lives of Britain’s prime ministers from Walpole to May, illustrated by Martin Rowson.